 Rechannel Your Energy

 I would often see examples of this one during my high school sports days.
-A particular player, who I knew to be suffering with a case of the nerves all week, would show up on game day amped and focused.
-When I asked what happened to the fear and anxiety, they replied, “I just pretend that that queasiness is excitement for the game and it helps me get ready.”
+A particular player, who I knew to be suffering from a case of the nerves all week, would show up on game day amped and focused.
+When I asked what happened to the fear and anxiety, they replied, “I just pretend queasiness is excitement for the game, and it helps me get ready.”
 I had to admit, it wasn’t a bad idea.

 Breathe In, Breathe Out

-While rechanneling always sounded like an interesting approach, it’s mindfulness that has become my go-to tool to combat fear.
+While rechanneling always sounded like an interesting approach, mindfulness has become my go-to tool to combat fear.
 This shouldn’t be surprising.
-Take, for example, some of the strategies for combatting a panic attack.
-Many approaches involve some kind of exercise that includes slowing and concentrating on the breath.
+Take, for example, some strategies for combatting a panic attack.
+Many approaches involve some exercise that includes slowing and concentrating on the breath.
 Another popular tactic is to take note of five things you can see around you, followed by four you can touch, three you can hear, two you can smell, and one you can taste.
 These strategies are designed to get you out of your head and into the present moment.
-This is the textbook definition of mindfulness and I can’t recommend it enough.
+This is the textbook definition of mindfulness, and I can’t recommend it enough.

 Ocean Recovery has been successfully treating substance abuse and eating disorders since 2002.
-If you or someone you know is struggling with their substance use, please don’t hesitate to give us a call today.
-We offer individual and group counseling sessions, CBT, DBT, nutritional education, and much more as components of our holistic approach.
-Call now and start building your foundation for success.
+So if you or someone you know is struggling with substance use and seeking addiction treatment services in San Diego or Los Angeles, please don’t hesitate to get in touch with us today.
+We offer individual and group counseling sessions, CBT, DBT, nutritional education, and more as components of our holistic approach.
+So call now and start building your foundation for success.

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.